A New School of Veterinary Medicine.

 Lyon students will graduate prepared to meet the high demand for animal care.

-In building a new college, there are three key phases.
+In building a new school, there are three key phases.
 First, the development of goals and curricula.
 Then the plan for accreditation.
 Finally, the infrastructure: the physical space and the expert faculty who will support a top-quality education.
 Good news: all three are in place or firmly underway.

-The Little Rock Campus
+The Cabot Campus

 The next generation of veterinary professionals will get their start here.